The Dawes Severalty Act Of 1887

 One significant development has been the increasing emphasis on land restoration and repatriation.
 Some tribes have been successful in reclaiming ancestral lands through legal challenges, negotiations with the federal government, or private acquisitions.
 These efforts aim to restore tribal homelands, protect sacred sites, and promote economic development.

 Another important trend is the growing recognition of tribal sovereignty and the right of tribes to govern themselves.
-The federal government has increasingly recognized the inherent sovereignty of tribes and has worked to strengthen tribal governments and support their efforts to provide essential services to their members.
+And the federal government has increasingly recognized the inherent sovereignty of tribes and has worked to strengthen tribal governments and support their efforts to provide essential services to their members.
 This includes supporting tribal courts, law enforcement agencies, and social service programs.

 Tips and Expert Advice